memgraph/docs/mage/overview.md

 [**Query
 module**](https://memgraph.com/docs/memgraph/database-functionalities/query-modules/built-in-query-modules)
-is a concept introduced by Memgraph and it referes to user-defined procedures, grouped into modules, that extend the **Cypher query language**.
+is a concept introduced by Memgraph and it refers to user-defined procedures, grouped into modules that extend the **Cypher query language**.
 Procedures are implementations of various algorithms in multiple programming languages and they are all runnable inside Memgraph.